-A credit score of 680 is considered a Fair credit score.
+A credit score of 680 is considered a “Fair” credit.
 It’s perfectly average, and individuals with these scores won’t have much trouble securing loans and credit cards.
-They are likely to be approved for both, and will most often be offered average interest rates and terms.
+They are likely to be approved for both, and will most often be offered average APR and terms.

 Your credit is one of the most important determining factors for your future.
 It could be the one thing that determines whether you are able to get a loan for a new home or keep renting.
 It can impact how high the interest rates on your car, home, and student loans are.
 The better your credit score is, the less you’ll have to pay for borrowing money.

 And even more importantly, your 680 credit score is one of the biggest indicators of your fiscal responsibility, that’s why it’s very important to understand is it “good” or “bad“.
 Anytime you apply for a new loan or credit card, someone will be looking over your credit report.
 And you’ll even find that future landlords and employers will consider your credit before making their decision.
 The lower your credit score is, the bigger your risk of having to make a large deposit before getting a new lease or opening a new account.
 Your credit score could even result in lost job opportunities.